liveviews/liveviews/README.md

 - [starlette_live](https://github.com/alex-oleshkevich/starlette_live).
   "Live view for Starlette"
 - [WDOM](https://github.com/miyakogi/wdom).
 "WDOM is a Python GUI library for browser-based desktop applications."
-- [Django Unicorn](https://www.django-unicorn.com). " Django Unicorn is a library that enables real-time, reactive components in Django applications using simple Python and HTML, reducing the need for extensive JavaScript."

 ### Ruby